 - Constipation, diarrhea, loss of appetite, or gas

 - Nerve problems like numbness or tingling, muscle weakness, and problems walking

 - Mental problems like depression, memory loss, or behavioral changes

 If you have pernicious anemia or have trouble absorbing vitamin B12, you'll need shots of this vitamin at first.
-You may need to keep getting these shots, take high doses of a supplement, or get it nasally after that.
+You may need to keep getting these shots, take high doses of a supplement by mouth, or get it nasally after that.